scidsg/hushline/docs/3-managed-service.md

 #### Verified Addresses

 In Hush Line settings you can add up to four additional fields - a URL, Signal username, phone number, or anything else.
-To verify a URL, you simply need to add a link to your Hush Line address on the page for that URL with `rel="me"` in the link's markup.
+To verify a URL, add it to your Hush Line extra fields using `https://` - `https://scidsg.org`, for example.
+Then, add a link to your Hush Line address on the page for that URL with `rel="me"` in the markup.
 For example:

 ```html
 <a href="https://tips.hushline.app/to/scidsg" rel="me">Send an anonymous tip!</a>